 Directional tests are also called one-tailed tests.
-This is because a probability density graph will taper off in only one direction; the critical region is in one tail and the error is all in one direction (either less than or greater than a central point, not both)
+This is because the critical region is in one tail and the error is all in one direction (either less than or greater than a central point, not both)

 Strong and Weak Points of a Directional Test

 Directional tests are more powerful than non-directional tests.
 Their targeted nature also makes them more conclusive: since the entire critical region is concentrated in one tail, data whose test statistic may fall in the region of rejection in a one tailed test may fall outside it in a two tailed test.
-Thus they are a good choice whenever a researcher is certain, before analysis, that the possibility of change is in only one direction.
+Therefore, they are a good choice whenever you are certain, before analysis, that the possibility of change is in only one direction.
 Where there is any doubt, a two-tailed test should be used instead.

 Bliwise, Nancy.
 Directional Test.
 Introductory Statistical Tutorials, Emory University.
-Retrieved from http://www.psychology.emory.edu/clinical/bliwise/Tutorials/SPOWER/spowttail.htm on July 20, 2018
+Retrieved March 16, 2019 from: from http://www.psychology.emory.edu/clinical/bliwise/Tutorials/SPOWER/spowttail.htm